-#3 Get organised and stay up to date
+#3 Get organized and stay up to date

-Being organised and staying organised is key to the planning process going smoothly.
+Being organized and staying organized is key to the planning process going smoothly.
 Make a list of what needs doing, when and by whom.
 Simple things, like running a live spreadsheet of RSVPs for the day and evening dos are the perfect way of staying on top.